Focus on a DOM element.

 .focus() is not implemented like other action commands, and does not follow the same rules of waiting for actionability.

-.focus() is just a helpful command which is a simple shortcut.
-Normally there’s no way for a user to simply “focus” an element without causing another action or side effect.
+.focus() is a helpful command used as a shortcut.
+Normally there’s no way for a user to “focus” an element without causing another action or side effect.
 Typically the user would have to click or tab to this element.

 If you want the other guarantees of waiting for an element to become actionable, you should use a different command like